 - If available, order all medication and insulin through an online pharmacy like OptumRx Even though they’re absolutely clueless about Dexcom, it’s more convenient than physically picking it up at a major pharmacy where the lines will be hectic with a bunch of sick frantic people.
 Check with your insurance provider to see what’s available in your area.
 When we had Kaiser living in the Valley in 2016, we were able to request the pharmacy mail us our insulin and they’d place it with gel ice packs in a well-insulated box with padding and/or styrofoam.

 - Have endo rewrite your prescriptions to the max allowed covered by insurer.
 Even if you get denied by insurer, then have your endo send a pre-auth for a higher quantity of medication so you don’t run out of life-saving insulin or medication during these hectic times.
 Be persistent and resilient.

 DiaTribe – What you need to know about diabetes and the Coronavirus, 5 minute read.
-Bottom line: the more chronic conditions one has, the higher the risk.
+Bottom line: the more chronic conditions one has, the higher the risk of severe Covid-19 symptoms.
 Also, read Coronavirus Preparation Strategies and see their Diabetes Shopping List.

 I posted some immune boosters we usually stock up on and have used before this outbreak on Instagram.
 Also, shop our Low Carb Goodies and typical T1d Supplies on Amazon (not sponsored).
 You may also refer to our Quick Referrals and Good Glucose Snacks pages for more of our favs.